 Notice a running theme in our issue – they all stem from traits requiring a kind of global consensus.
 We can imagine we have a global scope of traits, and we only ever want one implementation per type in that scope.
 I’m going to call enforcing coherence in this way: global coherence.

 This blogpost explains this is actually a perversion of terminology.
 Please excuse my transgression and stick with me.
 Our issues with traits all orbit around requiring global coherence.
-Ironically, global coherence is what prevents traits from being a global maxima.
+Ironically, global coherence is what prevents traits from being a global maximum.

 Local Coherence Link to heading